Matt Gaetz: Law enforcement

-LGBT rights
+LGBTQ rights

-As a Florida state representative in 2015, Gaetz and Representative David Richardson sponsored an amendment to repeal Florida's ban on same-sex adoptions.
+As a Florida state representative in 2015, Gaetz and Representative David Richardson sponsored an amendment to repeal the state ban on same-sex adoptions.
 He also persuaded his father, in the Florida State Senate, to support the repeal.

-After the U.S. Supreme Court decided Obergefell v.
-Hodges in 2015, legalizing same-sex marriage nationwide, Gaetz said he disagreed with the court's ruling.
-He said each state should have the right to decide for itself whether to allow same-sex marriage.
-He claimed that the decision was an example of "judicial activism" that posed "a threat to our democracy".
+In 2015, after the U.S. Supreme Court decided Obergefell v.
+Hodges, which established the legal recognition of same-sex marriage in the United States, Gaetz said he disagreed with the court's ruling, saying that each state should have the right to decide for itself whether to allow same-sex marriage.
+He argued that the decision was an example of "judicial activism" that posed "a threat to our democracy".

-During the 116th Congress, Gaetz voted against the Equality Act.

-In 2022, Gaetz voted against the Respect for Marriage Act.
+During the 116th Congress, Gaetz voted against the Equality Act, which would ban discrimination on the basis of sex, sexual orientation, and gender identity in federal law.
+In 2022, Gaetz voted against the Respect for Marriage Act, which repealed the Defense of Marriage Act, which restricted legal recognition of marriage to opposite-sex marriage in federal law.
+In 2024, Gaetz condemned schools for promoting what he described as "degenerate LGBT and anti-White propaganda" as he introduced his "National Prayer In School Act".

 Big Tech

-In 2022, Gaetz was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.
+Gaetz was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.